drewhosford/unit-test-instructions/README.md

 # Writing Unit Tests for Medical Devices: A Regulated Approach

+> 🆕 **What's New**
+> - Added Quick Start Guide with project setup templates
+> - Enhanced Implementation Tips with practical examples
+> - New section on Common Pitfalls to avoid
+> - Expanded Guidelines for Writing Verification Statements
+> - Added Test Data Management best practices

 ## Background

 Writing software for **medical devices** is unlike writing software for any other industry.
 In typical consumer or enterprise applications, a bug might mean an inconvenience or some lost data.
 In medical software, a bug — what the FDA often refers to as a **latent design flaw** — can result in **injury or death**.